Locations:

 Therapies and devices that treat Ménière’s disease include:

-• Vestibular rehabilitation: During therapy, you’ll learn exercises that help you improve your balance and manage vertigo symptoms.
+• Vestibular rehabilitation.
+You’ll learn exercises that help improve your balance and manage vertigo symptoms.

-• Hearing aids: You may need hearing aids at some point.
-They’re less commonly used at the beginning of a diagnosis since hearing tends to fluctuate more (get worse during episodes then improve substantially afterward).
+• Hearing aids.
+You may need hearing aids at some point.
+They’re rarely used at the beginning of a diagnosis since hearing tends to fluctuate more.
+It gets worse during episodes, then improves afterward.

-• Pressure pulse treatment: This treatment uses a device that fits in your outer ear to “puff” air pressure pulses on your middle ear.
-Air pressure on your middle ear may help regulate endolymph levels.
-Experts are divided on how effective this treatment is.
+• Pressure pulse treatment.
+A device that fits in your outer ear “puffs” air pressure pulses in your middle ear.
+Air pressure on your middle ear may help manage endolymph levels.
+Experts disagree about how effective this treatment is.

-• Cognitive behavioral therapy (CBT): Healthcare providers may recommend CBT to help you cope with the stress, anxiety and depression Ménière’s disease may cause.
+• Cognitive behavioral therapy (CBT).
+CBT may help you cope with the stress, anxiety and depression Ménière’s disease may cause.

 Surgery

-• Endolymphatic sac procedure: Your endolymphatic sac is a hollow pouch that drains inner ear fluid.
-In this procedure, providers release the excess fluid causing issues by cutting into the sac.
+• Endolymphatic sac procedure.
+Your endolymphatic sac is a hollow pouch that drains inner ear fluid.
+In this procedure, providers release the excess fluid by cutting into the sac.
 They may place a small tube (stent) in the sac so fluid continues to drain.

-• Labyrinthectomy: This surgery removes your labyrinth, the part of your inner ear that controls balance.
+• Labyrinthectomy.
+This surgery removes the part of your inner ear that controls balance (labyrinth).
 But this surgery also causes hearing loss in your affected ear.
 Providers typically do this surgery only after you’ve lost hearing in that ear.

 Outlook / Prognosis